 Learn to Discern: Media Literacy Trainer's Manual

-People are flooded with misinformation and manipulative content that drown out credible information.
-Our Learn to Discern approach teaches the skills that people need in order to identify and reject manipulative content and select credible, objective information.
+People are flooded with manipulative information that drowns out credible information.
+IREX’s Learn to Discern approach fosters the knowledge, skills, and strategies that people need to recognize and resist manipulative information and choose more credible information and sources.

-The Learn to Discern: Media Literacy Trainer’s Manual (PDFs in English and Georgian) is a curriculum for educators in formal and informal education environments.
-It provides step-by-step guidance and interactive exercises for helping learners of all ages recognize why and how manipulative content works and gain skills to reject half-truths, clickbait, hate speech, and fakes.
-These issues are especially important for preventing the spread of COVID-19 and preparing citizens for elections.
+The Learn to Discern curriculum and trainer’s manuals are designed for educators in formal and informal education environments in different contexts around the world.
+These resources provide step-by-step guidance and interactive exercises for helping learners of all ages recognize why and how manipulative content works, gain skills to reject manipulative tactics, and practice strategies for developing safer and healthier digital relationships.
+These issues are especially important for preventing the spread of health-related manipulative information and preparing citizens for elections and civic engagement.

 Topics include: